mparkersimms/reading-notes/README.md

 This is a collection of my readings for Code Fellows

 ### About Me
 Ny name is Matthew.
 I'm currently transitioning out of the U.S.Army into the civilian workforce and using CodeFellows to gain the knowledge required to enter the tech industry.
+You can find more of my work on my [Github](https://github.com/mparkersimms)

 ### Growth Mindset
 * Having a growth mindset in comparison to a fixed mindset is crucial to *improve*, *grow*, and *learn*, in an educational setting.